Royal-Navy/design-system/packages/docs-site/src/library/pages/components/masthead.md

   <MastheadAnatomy />

   1. **Container**.
-The Masthead Container wraps the entire masthead and ensures it stays pinned to the top of the viewport.
+The Masthead Container wraps the entire Masthead and ensures it stays pinned to the top of the viewport.
   2. **Search**.
 This button triggers the appearance of the Search Bar.
-When clicked, the page links in the header
+When clicked, the page links in the Header.
   3. **Notifications**.
 This icon displays to the user when they have an unread notification.
 Clicking on the icon will display the Notification Sheet.
   4. **Profile**.
 This button links to the User's profile, including settings.
   5. **App Nav**.
 Works similarly to the [Tabset](/components/tab-set/), allowing the user to quickly navigate between multiple application pages.